Battle-Line-Productions/CommuniQueueV2/ProjectPlan.md

 ## Epic 1: Core Infrastructure & Setup

+**Description:**
+Core Infrastructure & Setup establishes the technological backbone for CommuniQueue.
+This epic includes initial architecture design, development tooling, orchestration, containerization, and deployment pipelines.
+The ambition is not just to build a solid foundation, but to future-proof the platform for rapid feature evolution and operational scaling.
+The choices here (modern .NET stack, multi-service orchestration via Aspire, strict containerization) are deliberate: they mitigate early technical debt, maximize developer productivity, guarantee maintainability, and set the stage for secure, reliable multi-environment deployments.
+This epic also tackles critical non-functional concerns—performance, logging, resilience, and developer experience—all crucial for supporting a cloud-native SaaS with enterprise reliability expectations.
+By investing here first, we ensure subsequent feature epics sit atop a robust, testable, and cost-effective infrastructure that aligns with your vision for modular, team-scalable delivery.

+**Why:**
+- Removes bottlenecks and rework by getting the architecture right from the start.
+- Accelerates onboarding for future hires and contributors.
+- Ensures platform is cloud-native, resilient, and scalable for both MVP and long-term growth.
+- Enables rapid, automated delivery of updates—critical for SaaS competitiveness and security patches.
+- Supports multi-service decoupling for flexibility (move fast without fragile monolith).
+- Foundation for compliance, observability, and operational excellence.

+**What Success Looks Like:**
+- Developers can ship features rapidly and safely.
+- Ops can scale, roll back, or redeploy any service independently.
+- Outages, bottlenecks, or integration pains are rare and quickly traceable.
+- New environments (dev, staging, prod) can be spun up or torn down in minutes.

 ### Feature 1.1: .NET Solution Architecture
 This feature involves establishing the core architecture of the CommuniQueue platform using .NET 9.
 It includes setting up a structured solution with Aspire orchestration for service coordination, creating a Blazor Server app for the primary UI, implementing an API service for external integrations, and developing a background worker service for asynchronous processing.
 The solution architecture will establish shared libraries for common business logic and data models, ensuring code reuse and maintainability across services.